geudde/attic-chest/pages/13.reference/01.porden/docs.md

 bodies of persons of superior rank on the funeral pyre.
 Their ashes were tiius prevented from mingling tvith those of the wood.
 The art of weaving amiaathine cloth is now lost, or at least neglected.
-The Tarantaise amian- thus is most celebrated ; but it is found in many countries : in Cornwall ;;nd Anglesea; in the islands of Corsica and Elba; in Saxony and in Swe- den, &amp;c. &amp;c. &amp;c.
+The Tarantaise amian- thus is most celebrated; but it is found in many countries: in Cornwall ;;nd Anglesea; in the islands of Corsica and Elba; in Saxony and in Swe- den, &amp;c. &amp;c. &amp;c.